 At Berkhamsted Girls we believe that well-designed trips and outings can achieve higher levels of academic study in every subject.
 When the girls get back to the classroom they are more motivated to study a subject in more depth, having had real-world experience.

-Educational trips and outings can stimulate learning beyond textbooks or videos, allowing the students to practice social skills and critical thinking outside the classroom.
+Educational trips and outings can stimulate learning beyond textbooks or videos, allowing the pupils to practice social skills and critical thinking outside the classroom.

-Our students will also gain new perspectives of the world and different cultures – especially when taking trips abroad.
-This encourages the students to be more ambitious while remaining compassionate about others and the world around them.
+Our pupils will also gain new perspectives of the world and different cultures – especially when taking trips abroad.
+This encourages the pupils to be more ambitious while remaining compassionate about others and the world around them.

 Examples of stimulating day trips and outings undertaken at Berkhamsted Girls include:

-Residential trips are always age-appropriate and are designed to be enjoyable for our students and may include:
+Residential trips are always age-appropriate and are designed to be enjoyable for our pupils and may include: